MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 - It must always be public
 - It must contain the two public methods: `ConfigureServices` and `Configure`

-The `ConfigureServices` method defines the services that'll be used by your app.
+The `ConfigureServices` method defines the services that will be used by your app.

 The `Configure` lets you compose your request pipeline using [Middleware](/aspnet/core/fundamentals/middleware).
 These components are used within an ASP.NET application pipeline to handle requests and responses.
 The HTTP pipeline consists of many request delegates, called in sequence.
 Each delegate can choose to either handle the request itself, or pass it to the next delegate.